tamasmagyarhunor88/workshop_tdd_two_table_20_02_2025_2/README.md

 # Open lib/database_connection.py and change the database name to YOUR_PROJECT_NAME
 (databases-starter-venv); open lib/database_connection.py

-# Run the tests (with extra logging) - see below if you have any issues
+# Run the tests - see below if you have any issues
 (databases-starter-venv); pytest

 # Run the app